 No Minimum Investment Amount

 Although you’re going to invest in your business, there is no specific amount required for the investment.
-As long as you’re investing with a substantial amount, you might be eligible.
+As long as you’re investing a substantial amount, you might be eligible.
 This is a huge benefit when compared to other visas.

 Access to Education in the US